JMB_5945

 Coyotes

 There are many questions and opinions regarding coyotes.
-Management goals and objectives are based on dated collected on Dewees Island as well as research conducted at locations as like Dewees Island as possible, though no two sites will be exactly the same.
+Management goals and objectives are based on data collected on Dewees Island as well as research conducted at locations as similar to Dewees Island as possible, though no two sites will be exactly the same.

-For more information on coyotes on Dewees, click here.
+For more information on coyotes on Dewees Island, click here.

 Raccoons